Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Cast in these terms, the techno-economic paradigm of crypto is almost embarrassing to say out loud.
 Here’s what we taught founders about how to build a business in the crypto age:

 1. Shoehorn your idea into a protocol
-2. Invent a story how it will eventually be decentralized
+2. Spin a story about how it will become decentralized
-3. Write an academic-looking whitepaper with some math in it
+3. Write an academic-looking white paper with some math in it
 4. Create a Swiss foundation
 5. Open source your code
 6. Recruit advisors and put them on your website